 Performance reviews can be intimidating for people who have never written one before.
 That’s why Lauren Yee, former People Coordinator at quality assurance automation software company Rainforest QA, tried to make the process easier by providing employees with a document of commonly asked questions and tips on how to write a 360-degree review, including self, peer, and manager evaluations.

 Some of Yee’s favorite pointers are: Get to the point quickly, keep it simple, and no surprises.
-You can read the rest of Rainforest QA's employee performance review best practices here, and below we’ve highlighted a few of our favorite pieces of advice that you can use for yourself and share with your teams.
+You can read the rest of Rainforest QA's employee performance review best practices with us, and you can share these with your teams.

 - Be specific.
 Vague reviews don’t provide employees with actionable feedback.
 Conversely, more effective performance review comments highlight specific examples of projects, metrics, and outcomes that the employee helped deliver.
 This keeps the review objective, shows the employee that their contributions are seen and valued, and helps contextualize the feedback you’re providing.